google/flutter-mediapipe/CONTRIBUTING.md

 > permissions on the MediaPipe bucket in Google Cloud Storage.
 Non-Googlers should
 > not encounter a need to run the command, but if you believe you have, file an issue.

-Flutter collects MediaPipe artifacts and at build time and compiles them into your binary using the experimental new feature, named "Native Assets".
+Flutter collects MediaPipe artifacts at build time and compiles them into your binary using the experimental new feature, named "Native Assets".

 > Note: As described above, this feature is only available on the `master` channel